Bwindi Impenetrable National Park

 , Scattered(5-15%)

-Although the tourism numbers are relatively low compared to other national parks such those in the savannah, since 1993, Bwindi tourist numbers have been increasing as a result of increased numbers of gorillas available for tourism.
-The tourists numbers since 1993 has increased from 1300 per annum in 1993 to 36,341 in 2019 (UWA, 2016; IUCN Consultation, 2020).
-Visitors are generally taken into the forest in groups of 8 to track and locate a known group of gorillas and spend an hour with them.
+Although the tourism numbers are relatively low compared to other national parks such as those in the savannah, since 1993, Bwindi tourist numbers have been increasing as a result of increased numbers of gorillas available for tourism.
+The tourist numbers have increased from 1300 per annum in 1993 to 36,341 in 2019 (UWA, 2016; IUCN Consultation, 2020) and 39,000 in 2023 (Cairns and Thin, 2025).
+Guidelines exist to ensure an effective management of gorilla and chimpanzee tracking (UWA, 2024) The Uganda Wildlife Authority (UWA) has developed rules to help protect the health of the gorillas during gorilla tourism encounters, limiting each habituated gorilla group to a single 60 min visit each day by a group of no more than 8 tourists.
+Visitors are generally taken into the forest in groups of 8 to track and locate a known group of gorillas and spend an hour with them, maintaining a >7 m distance from gorillas at all times (increased to 10 m as an additional measure during the COVID-19 pandemic).
 Controls on tourist visits to gorillas are tight, with each group visited once daily, and at US $700 fees are substantial.
-There is strong pressure from tourism operators to increase the number of gorilla groups that are habituated, which currently stands at 19 gorillas, with a further three under the process of habituation (IUCN Consultation, 2020).
+However, the lack of rule-adherence remains concerning (Weber et al., 2020).
+There is strong pressure from tourism operators to increase the number of gorilla groups that are habituated, which currently stands at nine groups habituated for tourism, and one group for research (UWA, 2022-2023), composed of 19 gorillas, with a further three under the process of habituation (IUCN Consultation, 2020).
 Habituation of gorillas means that they become fearless of encounters with people – making them potentially vulnerable to those who might want to kill them and susceptible to transmission of human disease (Hanes et al., 2018).
-The impacts of the COVID-19 outbreak are yet to play out, however, may have serious consequences to the gorilla populations who may be vulnerable to such human-borne transmission of the virus.
-In this respect, UWA reported closing the park in March 2020 to prevent infection and transmission, however it was subsequently re-opened largely to promote domestic tourism (IUCN Consultation, 2020).
-Another implication of the pandemic is on park management, whose activities are largely funded by income provided by tourism which will likely fall sharply given the clear need for caution in visiting gorillas.
+The COVID-19 outbreak had serious impacts on gorilla conservation (Kalema-Zikusoka et al., 2021).
+Gorilla populations are very vulnerable to such human-borne transmission of the virus.
+In this respect, UWA closed the park in March 2020 to prevent infection and transmission.
+However, the loss of tourism revenue had a twofold effect, first on park management and law enforcement operations such as anti-poaching patrols, and second on local communities bordering the park exacerbating poverty, which led to an increase in poaching.
+The park was subsequently re-opened in September 2020 largely to promote domestic tourism taking mitigations measures to reduce the threat of disease transmission and poaching (Wanyera, 2021; Kalema-Zikusoka et al., 2021).
+Park staff and community volunteers from the Human and Gorilla Conflict Resolution (HUGO) team were trained to reduce disease transmission between people and gorillas.
+New standard operating procedures were instituted for gorilla tourism activities, including mandatory wearing of masks within 10 m of great apes and increasing the viewing distance from seven to 10 m.
+To reduce hunger in vulnerable community members, an emergency food relief “Ready to Grow” program was launched through the Conservation Through Public Health (CTPH) non-profit, which that has worked with around 10,000 households around the national park to improve the community’s health and well-being.

 Invasive Non-Native/ Alien Species